Swimming Pool, Hot Tub, or Spa Permit Requirements in New York City, NY

 Frequently Asked Questions

-Estimated permit fees for Swimming Pool / Hot Tub projects in New York City, NY range from $700 – $2,800.
+Estimated permit fees for Swimming Pool, Hot Tub, or Spa projects range from $700 – $2,800.
 Fees vary based on project scope and valuation.

-Typical approval time for Swimming Pool / Hot Tub permits in New York City is About 5 weeks.
+Typical approval time for Swimming Pool, Hot Tub, or Spa permits is about 5 weeks.
 More complex projects may take longer if plan review is required.

 If you live in an HOA community, you may need architectural review approval in addition to a building permit.
 HOA rules and city building codes are separate, you may need to satisfy both.
 Review your CC&Rs and submit to your HOA's architectural review committee before starting work.